 A client tells me she’s just seen a TV show about accents and discrimination in professions.
 I didn’t see the programme, but it doesn’t surprise me, because in a recent poll, 27% of the population believe that they’ve been discriminated against because of their accent.

 Accent and dialect are part of who we are, where we came from, where we’ve lived.
 Some places retain a distinct accent and the families and community in the area are recognized by the way they speak and use the language.
-In this way an accent and dialect could be described as being tribal.
+In this way an accent and dialect can be described as being tribal.
 It is a way of staying close.

 Legal language and legal terms are complex.
 The job of a barrister is to speak for others and be dexterous with the language.
-I have coached people with accents who have been accepted for pupillage.
-One person came to me having been turned down 9 times.
+I have, however, coached people with accents who have been accepted for pupillage.
+It is confidence and clarity that count.
+If your accent is blurring any meaning of what you say, then you have to put the practise in.
+Someone who was turned down 9 times for pupillage came to me for help.
 They were extremely bright, had good degrees, but their speech was not clear.
 This was mainly because of key consonants sounds that were hard for them to achieve because these sounds were not in their mother tongue.
 They wrote notes of these sounds and stuck them up around their flat where they could see them, so they practiced them all the time.